GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/Great_Seal_We_The_People_Opera.md

 * Caution!
 Echoland!
 You Lucky One, Pete!
 Let's see, Andy, ask Pete Townshend- is this a Git Hub truck stop or Saint Peter Townshend's fan club?
 OPER_A https://www.youtube.com/watch?v=k_JnCWT-_O8 or Pluribus Apple //+ TV as Neil Postman described?

 I wished that you could see Kepler-22 B - Minute TWENTY-TWO AT EPISODE ONE OF PLURIBUS.
-Finn's Hotel 1923 James Joyce post-doctorate work.
+Finn's Hotel 1923 James Joyce post-doctorate work. https://youtu.be/k_JnCWT-_O8?t=181 Keeping Bloomsday in full bloom.

+* "He, the eye, what is represented by the eye.
+Reason.
+In Latin you wouldn't have to say "he," it could be "it" or "she" or "he."
+But the divine power has smiled on our doings.
+And so this new world has been built in the sense of God's original creation, and the reflection of God's original creation, through reason, has brought this about.
+If you look behind that pyramid, you see a desert.
+If you look before it, you see plants growing.
+The desert, the **tumult** in Europe, wars and wars and wars -- we have pulled ourselves out of it and created a state in the name of reason, not in the name of power, and out of that will come **the flowerings** of the new life.
+That's the sense of that part of the pyramid."